getify/monio/MONADS.md

 Just(20).chain(v => inc(v).chain(double));  // Just(42)
 ```

-Notice I used the `chain(..)` method in this snippet?
-The laws are stated in terms of the "chain" operation, regardless of what an implementation chooses to call it.
+Here I used **Monio**'s `chain(..)` method; that's again merely for convenient illustration.
+The monad laws are stated in terms of a *chain* operation, regardless of what an implementation chooses to call it.

 ### Back To The Core Of Monad

 Boiling this all down: the *Monad* type only strictly requires two things:

 1. a function (of any name) to construct an "instance" of the type (the unit constructor)
-2. a function (of any name) to perform the "chain" operations shown in the 3 laws
+2. a function (of any name) to properly perform the "chain" operation, as shown in the 3 laws

 Everything else you see in the code snippets in this guide, such as wrapper monad instances, specific method names, ["friends of monads" behaviors](#-and-friends), etc -- that's all convenient affordance provided specifically by **Monio**.